Melbourne’s Best Neighbourhoods: A Guide to the Quietly Trendy Moonee Ponds

 I best like to visit on a Saturday night, grab a glass of sparkling and a seat outdoors and watch the local seniors dance to cover bands playing ABBA and Cold Chisel.
 It’s the small things which make life worth living.

 The Valley Cellar Door

 A favourite amongst locals, good luck getting a seat on a weekend as it is generally packed out.
 I always see this as being a good sign for a venue and so can only say good things about this particular wine bar.

-I think it’s good to shop local, so I try to buy my wine from here rather than Coles or Woolies, so long as it’s open at the time, which isn’t always the case.
+It’s good to shop local, so I try to buy my wine from here rather than Coles or Woolies.
+Now that Penny Young has expanded, it’ll be lovely to drink locally as well!

 Transport and Accessibility